PsyTeachR/ads-v1/docs/draft/07-tidy.md

 This is the tidy version:

-* There are now five variables (columns) because there are five different types of information we have on each customer, their id, the year, number of items bought, price per item, and total price.
-Even though there's multiple values in each one, these values all correspond to just five different types of information.
+* There are now five variables (columns) because there are five different types of information we have for each observation: the customer id, the year, number of items bought, price per item, and total price.
 * Each row is a customer's orders in a particular year.
 * The number of items (`items`) and price per item (`price_per_item`) are in separate columns, so now you can perform mathematical operations on them.

 <table>
-<caption>(\#tab:unnamed-chunk-1)Tidy table</caption>
+<caption>(\#tab:unnamed-chunk-2)Tidy table</caption>
  <thead>
   <tr>
    <th style="text-align:right;"> customer_id </th>